Exhausted BCBA therapist in white lab coat leaning against window, showing signs of burnout and mental fatigue

 How To Find the Self-Care Strategies You Need To Avoid Burnout as an ABA

-This is a state of affairs that pretty much leaves the average behavior analyst on their own for dodging burnout.
-But although there’s not a lot in the way of official guidance, the community is organically coming around to providing information and resources for self-care.
+This state of affairs pretty much leaves the average behavior analyst on their own when it comes to dodging burnout.
+But although there’s not much official guidance, the community is organically coming together to provide information and resources for self-care.

 In other cases, supervisors and instructors in ABA have taken the initiative to develop self-care routines and share them, either freely on websites or as courses you can take as part of your required continuing education studies.